Shaun2177/trakt-import/README.md

-# 🎬 Stremio Import Automation
+# 🎬 Trakt Import to Stremio Automation

 Automated script that logs into Stremio and triggers Trakt import functionality by resetting the import timestamp.
 Runs continuously in the background on a configurable schedule.